petercraigmile/DaviesHarte/README.md

-# Simulation of stationary Gaussian time series using the Davies-Harte algorithm
+# Simulation of stationary Gaussian time series using the Davies-Harte algorithm in R

 Email questions about the code to pfc &lt;AT&gt; stat.osu.edu